Sivan15/Student-Management-System/README.md

 3. Install JavaScript dependencies:npm install
 4. Migrate the database:php artisan migrate
 5. Seed the database with sample data:php artisan migrate:fresh --seed
+6. Create a symbolic link from "storage" to "public/storage":php artisan storage:link
-6. Set up the `.env` file with your database credentials and app name.
+7. Set up the `.env` file with your database credentials and app name.

 ## Running the Project